OFFICE OF THE SELECTBOARD

 ADJOURNMENT

 Christofferson Moved to adjourn the meeting.
 Ashcraft Seconded.
-Motion carried 3-0.
+Motion carried 3-0, Roberts having left the meeting.

 8:39pm Meeting adjourned and recording turned off.